elasticdotventures/dotfiles/README.md

 It crashes at the end because I'm not done with the Azure Container Registry piece.

-The long term goal is to do an interactive setup, similiar to how Slackware used to install Linux with many, many packages all designed and tested to worktogether (except _b00t_'s case it's generating/updating the various cloud json & YAML files using menus).
+The long term goal is to do an interactive setup, similiar to how Slackware used to install Linux with many, many packages all designed and tested to worktogether (except _b00t_'s case it's generating/updating the various cloud json & YAML files using menus)

 ------
 ```text/plain